Alphaz0r/huntress-ctf-2023/Crab Rave/README.md

 Looking at the 2 functions here I get these informations :

 - ``Base64 decoding error`` is misleading
-- libaes is just AES encryption
+- libaes is just AES 256 encryption
 - Second function tells me it is AES-CBC exactly

 For AES-CBC decryption we need a key and a vector.
 It seems like the 2 Strings here are what I need.
+However these strings looks a bit corrupted, I needed to delete the last characters to align with AES-256 decryption:

+- 32 bytes for the key
+- 16 bytes for the vector

 Putting all these into CyberChef I managed to get the flag :)